 Most companies from various industries have gone digital and we believe that there is no turning back.
 As digital is being significant, it is no doubt that data centers have now become a basic requirement of every company.
 But do they really have to be placed on-site?

 Beside on-premise data centers, today we are getting more familiar with colocation.
 A colocation data center is a type of data center which rents out its facility including buildings, equipment, power, cooling, and physical security to multiple companies.
 Most colocation servers are carrier neutral which basically means that they are independent and connected to more than one network provider.
-This allows their tenants to avoid the limitations of relying on only one specific network and, instead, be flexible and choose from a variety of connectivity options.
+This allows their te0ts to avoid the limitations of relying on only one specific network and, instead, be flexible and choose from a variety of connectivity options.

 These days, many colocation data centers offer customizable services and flexible pricing to accommodate various types of clientele.
 They provide a large selection of configurations that can be tailored to a company’s specific needs.
 In addition, as a way of going the extra mile, they have also extended their service range and included managed services that support their customers’ business initiatives, such as equipment inspection, inventory analysis, system testing and verification, and consultation.
 Using the services of colocation data centers provide a number of benefits for companies.